Lawrence M. Rocheford

 Larry focuses his practice on the representation of individuals, businesses and governmental entities in civil litigation.
 He is known by his clients as a problem solver whose skill set is very personalized and client focused.
 Larry is admitted to practice law in Minnesota and Wisconsin, the U.S. Court of Appeals for the Seventh and Eighth Circuits and the U.S. Supreme Court.
 Larry has also handled cases in Indiana, Illinois, Michigan, North Dakota, South Dakota, Missouri, Iowa and Kansas.

 He is a Board Certified Civil Trial Advocate by the National Board of Trial Advocacy (NBTA) and has been certified as a Civil Trial Specialist by the Minnesota State Bar Association (MSBA).
 Larry has an AV® Peer Review Rating in the distinguished legal directory, Martindale-Hubbell®,* and has been selected for inclusion in Super Lawyers® 2006-2014 Editions.
-In 2010, Larry was also recognized in Minnesota Super Lawyers® Corporate Counsel Edition in the area of general Civil Litigation Defense and Personal Injury Defense.
+In 2011, 2012, 2013 and 2014 Larry was also recognized in Minnesota Super Lawyers® Business Editions and in 2008, 2009 and 2010 Larry was recognized in the Super Lawyers® Corporate Counsel Edition in the area of general Civil Litigation Defense and Personal Injury Defense.

 Products Liability.
 In the area of products liability, most of his cases arise from an accident involving a product, around equipment at a place of employment or worksite, or involve a construction project.
 Larry has counseled manufacturing clients into and through design changes, retrofits and remediation programs.